AliSoftware/talks/README.md

 I love teaching, sharing and talking at conferences.

-In this page you'll find references to my past or upcoming talks about Swift & stuff.

 If you’re interested in having me speak at a conference you are organizing, please send me a message at <olivier@halligon.net> or join me [on twitter](https://twitter.com/aligatr).
 Thanks!

 # Past & Upcoming Talks